apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 The following HTTP request parameters MUST be specified to /proxy.
 They are both case-sensitive.

--   pgt [REQUIRED] - the proxy-granting ticket acquired by the service during service ticket or proxy ticket validation -   targetService [REQUIRED] - the service identifier of the back-end service.
-Note that not all back-end services are web services so this service identifier will not always be a URL.
+-   pgt \[REQUIRED\] - the proxy-granting ticket acquired by the service during service ticket or proxy ticket validation.
+-   targetService \[REQUIRED\] - the service identifier of the back-end service.
+    Note that not all back-end services are web services so this service identifier will not always be an URL.
 However, the service identifier specified here MUST match the "service" parameter specified to /proxyValidate upon validation of the proxy ticket.